Skip to main content

 }

 In the above example, the login method authenticates the user and creates an auth token.
-The token is then returned to the client in the format expected by the default token validation.
+The token is then returned to the client.

 Client setup

-Enabling authentication in the client is as simple as configuring a key manager and placing any token in it.
-If a key manager is configured, the client will automatically query the manager for a token and include it in communication with the server.
+Enabling authentication in the client is as simple as configuring an auth key provider.
+If an auth key provider is configured, the client will automatically query the provider for an authentication header value and include it in communication with the server.

 String? _key;